The Devil and the Dark Water: Style

 According to a review in The Guardian, The Devil and the Dark Water pays homage to the use of tropes in contemporary entertainment.
 Turton references cases that Pipps and Arent have previously solved, as though they have been previously explored in prequel novels.
 Characters "often talk as if they know they're in a book".

 Old Tom's symbol is a MacGuffin.

 Reception

 Publishers Weekly gave the book a starred review, calling it an "outstanding whodunnit" and praising the "brilliant resolution of the plot".
 Kirkus gave the novel a starred review, writing that it is "a devilish sea saga that never runs out of cutthroat conspiracies".
 Writing for Bookreporter.com, Rebecca Munro positively compared the novel to a "Sherlock Holmes mystery populated by characters from an Agatha Christie novel and set inside a game of Clue".
 Munro praised the author's plotting as well as the well-described motivations and inner thoughts of the major characters.
-A review for The Guardian praised the fast pace and the number of surprises, calling it "irresistible".
+A review for The Guardian by M. John Harrison praised the fast pace and the number of surprises, calling it "irresistible".
 A review in the New York Times called the novel "compulsively readable" and "slightly over-the-top".

-James Tivendale of Grimdark Magazine compared Pipps to Sherlock Holmes and Arent Hayes to Dr. Watson, while noting that the novel was not a "safe Sherlock Holmes-esque adventure".
-Tivendale gave the novel 4 out of 5 stars and called it "well-written and ingeniously composed", while noting the difficulty of keeping the large cast of characters straight for the first part of the novel.
-Catherine Lowe of The Nerd Daily enjoyed the novel's mysteries, writing that it would please both experienced fans and new mystery readers.
-She did note that the relationship between Arent and Pipps, as well as the character of the governor-general, could have been better-developed.